What is the Difference Between Negligence and Tax Fraud?

 They typically look for common types or threads of suspicious and fraudulent activity called badges of fraud.
 They include but are not limited to the following:

 Whether you have willfully committed tax fraud – in fact especially if you have committed tax fraud – or are just a victim of sheer negligence, you are going to want someone who knows the law on your side.
-If you are contacted by the IRS about your taxes or just need someone to talk to give us a call.
-We offer free legal advice so you have nothing to lose!
-248.262.3400
+If you’ve been contacted by the IRS, or are trying to be proactive, call our office for a free case review.
+Our team of expert tax attorneys is here to protect your property and your freedom.